liferay/liferay-docs/discover/portal/articles/140-workflow/00-intro.markdown

     Actions button (![Actions](../../images/icon-actions.png)) and select
     either *Preview* or *Restore*.

-4. When you click *Restore* and see the success message, the prior version is becomes the current version of the workflow.
+4. When you click *Restore* and see the success message, the prior version becomes the current version of the workflow.
 You can now edit the restored version of the workflow.